Flooding And Rising Seas Threaten America's Oldest Farmland

 Anderson is a fifth generation farmer, but says it's hard to plan these days.
 And he has a young daughter who's thinking about farming.
 He says everyone wants to know: What land is worth fighting to keep, and what land should they just let go?

 That's exactly what Kate Tully hopes to do.
 She's an agroecologist with the University of Maryland, and she's tracking how this impact of climate change is hurting farmers here.
-We meet on a patch of land that's so degraded that the owner turned it over for Tully's research.
+We meet on a patch of land that's so degraded the owner turned it over for Tully's research.

 "That's where the corn was just two years ago," she says, gesturing to a largely bare field with clumps of brown and green.
 The soil is sandy with dried salt, and there are bluish-gray patches of microbial crust.